michael0401/boxspringjs/README.md

 boxspringjs
 ===========

-Toolkit for developing CouchDB Applications in Node.js and in Web Clients
+Coming soon! - Toolkit for developing CouchDB Applications in Node.js and in Web Clients